 Keep an Eye Out For Them

-In 2012, there was a major issue with armyworms in Georgia especially around hay fields.
+In 2012, there was a significant issue with armyworms in Georgia, especially around hay fields.
 A plus about living in Georgia (or any area that has colder winters) is that armyworms cannot survive even the mildest winters.
 Armyworms can do massive damage to pastures and hayfields along with the crops on each property.
-Once the pests invade an area, they will do damage until they leave and go find another property to destroy.
+Once the pests invade an area, they will do damage until they leave and find another property to destroy.

-One great warning sign that your yard is under attack by armyworms is you will see flocks of birds feeding on your lawn.
-Birds are the #1 predator of armyworms so if you see lots of bird activity on your property take a closer look and see what they’re feeding off of.
+One excellent warning sign that your yard is under attack by armyworms is you will see flocks of birds feeding on your lawn.
+Birds are the #1 predator of armyworms so if you see lots of bird activity on your property take a closer look and see what they’re feeding on.

 How to Treat Armyworms

-If you have an armyworm breakout on your lawn it is imperative to act quick.
+If you have an armyworm breakout on your lawn, it is imperative to act quickly.
 They can wipe out an entire lawn in a single day.
-Homeowners have 2 real options – either treat them yourself with a product you can purchase from a hardware store or hire a lawn service or pest control company.
-If you purchase a product from a hardware store make sure it lists armyworms as a pest it should control.
-Hardware stores sell several broad spectrum pest control products that you can attach to your hose and spray an entire lawn easily.
-Pest control and lawn service companies have access to broad spectrum pest control products that require a license to obtain that can easily treat and save your lawn for you.
-It is advised to act quick during outbreaks because these service companies can get overrun with calls during massive outbreaks.
+Homeowners have two real options – either treat them yourself with a product you can purchase from a hardware store or hire a lawn service or pest control company.
+If you are buying a product from a hardware store, make sure it lists armyworms as a pest it should control.
+Hardware stores sell several broad-spectrum pest control products that you can attach to your hose and spray an entire lawn easily.
+Pest control and lawn service companies have access to broad-spectrum pest control products that require a license to obtain that can easily treat and save your lawn for you.
+It is advised to act quickly during outbreaks because these service companies can get overrun with calls during massive outbreaks.